 The implant insertion location depends on the type of implant you receive, your body type, and your surgeon’s experience.

-- Appearance – Inserting implants behind the breast tissue results in perkier breasts than other methods.
-But implant rippling beneath your skin is more visible than submuscular implants.
+- Appearance – Implant rippling beneath your skin is more visible than with submuscular implants.

 - Recovery – The implant location does not affect muscle tissue, resulting in less post-surgery discomfort and shorter recovery time.

 - Mammograms – It may interfere with mammography views.

 - Breastfeeding – It may interfere with breastfeeding.

 - Capsular contracture – It increases the risk.